1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 If you're using [adjustable spacers](#mod-adjustable-spacers), then you'll be able to actually tram the bed itself.

 If necessary, you can add Kapton tape on the magnetic surface of the bed underneath the PEI plate later to equalize warped or dented areas as much as possible.
+If you do so, make sure to check if the z-offset sensor still has the perfect height position!

-I'll describe the belonging process for each case in the following.
+I'll describe the belonging tramming process for each case in the following.

 ??? example ""Tramming" When Using The Rigid Stock Spacers"

-    When using the rigid stock spacers the printer came with, dismount the bedplate from the bedgantry and take out those four black spacers.
+    When using the rigid stock spacers the printer came with, dismount the bedplate from the bedgantry and take out those four silver metal spacers.
 Then put them next to each other on a flat surface and/or measure them using a caliper.
-Most likely they aren't all of the same height, which will lead to a somewhat crooked, tilted or 'warped' bed.
+They *might* not be all of the same height, which will lead to a somewhat crooked, tilted or 'warped' bed.

     Now you could either look for other spacers you might be using, put washers or other suitable material (e.g. gasket material) of the needed thickness under them when remounting or (what I'd recommend to do) *sand them down to the smallest of the four spacers for achieving an equal height*.
     When doing so, put the sandpaper on a flat surface and carefully rub the spacers across it - *pay attention that you do this while holding the spacer absolutely perpendicular!
 You don't want to end up with a spacer where one end is sanded off tilted!*